 The Program for Deliberative Democracy strives to improve local and regional decision-making through informed citizen deliberations.
-Among other forms of democratic dialogue, the Program utilizes the protocols of Jim Fishkin's Deliberative Poll® in order to indicate what the population of Southwestern Pennsylvania would think about a particular issue if it had time to become immersed in a deeply deliberative process.
+The Program utilizes Deliberative Polling® and other forms of democratic dialogue in order to indicate what the population would think about a particular issue if it had time to become immersed in a deeply deliberative process.

 Program receives 2008 Good Government